 Midas Touch® Courtesy Check

-Free with any maintenance or repair service, the Midas Touch® Courtesy Check is a comprehensive visual inspection of your car’s major components and systems designed to identify any current problems and help you plan for upcoming auto maintenance and auto repair needs.
-We’ll look inside, outside, under the hood and under the vehicle … and then offer you a written report for your records.
+The Midas Touch® Courtesy Check is a comprehensive visual inspection of your car’s major components and systems designed to identify any current problems and help you plan for upcoming auto maintenance and auto repair needs.
+We’ll look inside, outside, under the hood and under the vehicle… and then offer you a written report for your records.

 Did you know that most Midas locations are owned and operated by people in your community?
 Midas franchisees live in the cities and towns where they do business, so what’s in your best interest is what’s in their best interest.
 Keeping your car maintained and safe on the road we all share.

-So get know your neighbor.
+So get to know your neighbor.
 Stop by your local Midas today.

 Major Systems and Components